SamuelMtzA/graphql-api-nasa/README.md

-# Graphql example of
+# Graphql example of Nasa API
 ----------
-basic understanding of graphql and the structure
+basic understanding of graphql and the structure using Nodejs and graphql-yoga as a library
 ----------